-Proposal No. 2 (auditors) - With respect to the approval of the auditors, the affirmative vote of a majority of the votes cast on the matter is required for approval.
+Proposal No. 2 (auditors) - With respect to the approval of the auditors, the affirmative vote of the holders of a majority of the shares of stock having voting power present in person or represented by proxy at the meeting is required for approval.

-Proposal No. 3 (executive compensation) - With respect to approval of our executive compensation, while our Board and its Compensation Committee (the "Compensation Committee") will carefully consider the outcome of the vote expressed by our stockholders when making future executive compensation decisions, the vote will not be binding upon them.
-The Company will deem the affirmative vote of a majority of the votes cast to be approval.
+Proposal No. 3 (executive compensation) - With respect to the approval of our executive compensation, while our Board and its Compensation Committee (the "Compensation Committee") will carefully consider the outcome of the vote expressed by our stockholders when making future executive compensation decisions, the vote will not be binding upon them.
+The Company will deem the affirmative vote of the holders of a majority of the shares of stock having voting power present in person or represented by proxy at the meeting to be approved.